-Annual budgets are adopted on a basis consistent with generally accepted accounting principles and state law for the General Fund and special revenue fund, except that the budget statement presentation is different from the basic financial statements due to capital outlay being budgeted functionally.
+Annual budgets are adopted on a basis consistent with generally accepted accounting principles and state law for the General Fund and all special revenue funds except that the budget statement presentation is different from the basic financial statements due to capital outlay being budgeted functionally.
 All annual appropriations lapse at fiscal year end.
 The budget document presents information by fund and function.
 The legal level of budgetary control adopted by the governing body (i.e., the level at which expenditures may not legally exceed appropriations) is the function level.
 State law requires the School District to have its budget in place by July 1.
 Expenditures in excess of amounts budgeted are a violation of Michigan law.
 State law permits districts to amend their budgets during the year.
 During the year, the budget was amended in a legally permissible manner.
-The School District changed budgeted amounts during the year in response to state aid and other funding changes.
+There were no significant amendments during the year.

 Encumbrance accounting is employed in governmental funds.
-Encumbrances (e.g., purchase orders and contracts) are not tracked during the year.
+Encumbrances (e.g., purchase orders or contracts) are not tracked during the year.
 Budget appropriations are considered to be spent once the goods are delivered or the services rendered.